oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/configuration.md

 The `actions` configuration section allows to specify action-specific options.
 The options from this section will be added to the entity configuration.
 If an option exists in both entity and action configurations the action option wins.
 The exception is the `exclude` option.
 This option is used to disable an action for a specific entity and it is not copied to the entity configuration.

-Each action can have next properties:
+Each action can have the next options:

 * **exclude** *boolean* Indicates whether the action is disabled for entity.
 By default `false`.
 * **description** *string* A short, human-readable description of API resource.
 Used in auto generated documentation only.